 As a senior, Lewis rushed for 1,407 yards, a school record at the time, and earned Pac-10 Conference Offensive Player of the Year honors.
-Lewis was also lauded with the inaugural Doak Walker Award, given to the nation’s top junior or senior running back, and finished seventh in the Heisman Trophy voting, the highest finish ever for a Husky offensive player.
+Lewis was also lauded with the inaugural Doak Walker Award, given to the nation’s top junior or senior running back, and finished seventh in the Heisman Trophy voting.

-Originally from Snohomish, Washington.
-In 1996, at age 56, Thorndike became the first American woman to sail around the world and successfully solo-navigate around the five “Great Capes”, a feat that earned her 1996 award at age 56.
+Thorndike, a native of Snohomish, became the first American woman to sail around the world and successfully solo-navigate around the five “Great Capes”, a feat that earned her 1996 award at age 56.

 Newbry’s college softball career powered UW’s run that saw four College World Series appearances and a pair of national runner-up finishes.
 The Pacific Northwest native earned co-batting champion of the Pac-10 in the process.